ofirpress/ofirpress.github.io/about.md

 ---

 I am a graduate student in the Paul G. Allen School for Computer Science & Engineering at the University of Washington.

-Previously, I completed my bachelor's and master's degree in computer science at Tel-Aviv University and worked as a software developer.
+Previously, I completed my bachelor's and master's degrees in computer science at Tel-Aviv University and worked as a software developer.

 ### Publications ([Google Scholar](https://scholar.google.co.il/citations?user=LeHa8psAAAAJ))